-Notice that the mouse has two buttons on the top (some mice have more buttons).
+Notice that the mouse has three buttons on the top.
 Rest your hand comfortably on the mouse with your index finger on the left button (if you are using your right hand).
 Some programs and operating systems provide an option to set up the mouse for left-hand use.
 When a mouse is set up for left-hand use, the button functions are reversed.

 Use the left button to select and open objects with the mouse.
-Some programs also use the right button.
-The use of the right mouse button varies.
+Some programs also use the middle and right buttons.
+The use of the middle and right mouse buttons vary.